 Head out and about to take a tour and taste the local wine at the Three Choirs Vineyard and Black Mountain Vineyard.
 What will you be washing down?
 Maybe Beef Wellington followed by cider cake prepared in the double oven with electric fan and five-burner hob with electric induction.

 Is the oak panelled dining room big enough?
 We think so.
-It can comfortably seat up to 26 alongside the huge stone fireplace, while the breakfast-room table is good for small parties of eight to ten.
+It can comfortably seat up to 32 alongside the huge stone fireplace, while the breakfast-room table is good for small parties of eight to ten.
 You’ll get six to eight around the kitchen table, enough to chat with happily as you chop.
 Want to eat outdoors?
-Head out to the terrace for the barbie or clay pizza oven.
+Head out to the terrace for the clay pizza oven.

 All nine bedrooms here are big, bountiful and beautiful, punctuated by period touches such as panelling and fireplaces.
 Exposed beams and rustic-oak doors abound.
 Wrap yourself in warm duvets and a blanket of silence.

-Broadstone sleeps 18, with more guests welcome in z-beds and cots.
+Broadstone main house sleeps 18, with more guests welcome in z-beds and cots.
 It all kicks off in grand style in bedroom one, with its king-size bed, ante room and shared luxury en-suite with grand walk-in shower.
 Savour the south-facing views through the mullion windows.

 Bedroom two is another king-size sharing the luxury bathroom with bedroom one, while bedroom three is a zip-and-link superking with private en-suite bathroom with large walk-in shower and bay window seating overlooking the rose garden for that first coffee of the day.
 Bedroom four is a king-size offering a shared Jack and Jill bathroom with king-size bedroom five, featuring a large walk-in shower.